Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 <a name="example"></a>
 ## Example

+This example shows how to build a Docker image and upload it to Docker Hub.
+For information about uploading a Docker image to other types of containers, see [Build an image](#buildimage).

 To build a Docker image, you need a _Dockerfile_.
 If you want some sample code that includes this file and works with this guidance, then import (into VSTS or TFS) or fork (into GitHub) this repo:

 ```